 The potential $W(u)\chi_{\{u>0\}}$ can still be viewed as a double well potential, degenerate on the negative side.
+Hence this free boundary problem still shares many similarities with the Allen-Cahn equation.

 The one phase free boundary problem, especially the partial regularity theory for its free boundaries, has been studied for a long time, see for example \cite{AC, Weiss}.
-This problem also arises in the study of Serrin's overdetermined problem, see \cite{Wang-Wei}, where a De Giorgi type conjecture was proved for minimizers of \eqref{functional 0.2} in $\R^n$, $n\leq 7$.
+This problem also arises in the study of Serrin's overdetermined problem, see \cite{Wang-Wei 1}, where a De Giorgi type conjecture was proved for minimizers of \eqref{functional 0.2} in $\R^n$, $n\leq 7$.

 The finite Morse index condition can be defined similarly as in problem \eqref{equation 0.1}.
 This condition still implies that $u$ is stable outside a compact set, that is, there exists an $R_0>0$ such that, for any $\eta\in C_0^\infty(\R^2\setminus B_{R_0}(0))$,